SamuelHedgpeth/Geometry-Dash/README.md

 8. Get an account in the settings page to create your own user page!

 Alright!
 If you where reading this, you should be REALLY GOOD at Geometry Dash!
-If you're thinking about playing, pleas follow and friend me!
+If you're thinking about playing, please follow and friend me!
 My user name is DiCkEnSiAn!
+You can search me in the level searcher, and instead of pressing the "Search" button, press the button with the people and the magnifying glass!